Community Mapping Network BC

 Since 1993, there has been a tremendous amount of community input into the development of the SHIM manual and use of the methods for data collection.
 Adopting one standardized inventory and mapping method is key to successful land use planning by community groups and local/senior governments and it is essential for restoration and monitoring of British Columbia's urban fish and wildlife habitats.
 Recently, the Fraser Valley and Sunshine Coast Regional Districts assisted in writing the deliverables section of the manual.
 Other sections were written by Langley Environmental Partners and the Institute for Resources and Environment at the University of British Columbia.
 The Regional Districts received funding through Fisheries and Oceans Canada and also from many other sources including the Real Estate Foundation of BC, Fisheries Renewal, the Urban Salmon Habitat Program, the Georgia Basin Ecosystem Initiative, the Habitat Conservation Trust Fund, the George Metcalf Foundation and directly from local governments.
 To date, over 30 communities in the Georgia Basin, east coast of Vancouver Island and Central Okanagan have used the methods.
 Early SHIM mapping methods were adopted from the DFO Pacific Streamkeepers’ system and many local volunteers were employed to fill critical information gaps.
 Over the next few years the mapping projects expanded to include many local governments on Vancouver Island and the lower mainland.
 The methodology was further refined and developed through the Urban Salmon Habitat Program in the lower mainland which utilized displaced Fishers through HRDC funding sources.
 Once compiled, SHIM data can be integrated into local government geographic information systems and used to:

-The Community Mapping Network is made up of a number of community groups, organizations and individuals that collect and map natural resource information.
-An advisory committee is responsible for managing CMN that includes representatives from the BC Conservation Foundation, Fisheries and Oceans Canada, Canadian Wildlife Service, Ministry of Agriculture, Food and Fisheries, Fraser Valley Regional District, Greater Vancouver Regional District, local governments, and community groups.
-Advisory committee representatives include: Rob Knight, Ministry of Water, Land and Air Protection Brad Mason, Fisheries and Oceans Canada, Habitat and Enhancement Branch Kathleen Moore, Environment Canada, Canadian Wildlife Service Gretchen Harlow, Environment Canada, Canadian Wildlife Service Melinda Coleman, BC Conservation Foundation Trina Nair, Greater Vancouver Regional District Marina Stejpovic, Langley Environmental Partners Shannon Sigurdson, Fraser Valley Regional District Ted VanderGulik, Ministry of Agriculture, Food and Fisheries Don Chamberlain, Project Watershed Mike Berry, Inner Coast Natural Resource Centre Stacy Meech, Ministry of Agriculture, Food and Fisheries Lesley Douglas, City of Surrey
+The vision for the Community Mapping Network originated from a number of community groups, organizations and individuals that collect and map natural resource information.
+An advisory committee helped build the foundation for the Community Mapping Network and included representatives from the BC Conservation Foundation, Fisheries and Oceans Canada, Canadian Wildlife Service, Ministry of Agriculture, Food and Fisheries, Fraser Valley Regional District, Greater Vancouver Regional District, local governments, and community groups.
+Advisory committee representatives included: Rob Knight, Community Mapping Network Brad Mason, Fisheries and Oceans Canada, Habitat and Enhancement Branch Kathleen Moore, Environment Canada, Canadian Wildlife Service Gretchen Harlow, Environment Canada, Canadian Wildlife Service Melinda Coleman, BC Conservation Foundation Trina Nair, Greater Vancouver Regional District Marina Stejpovic, Langley Environmental Partners Shannon Sigurdson, Fraser Valley Regional District Ted VanderGulik, Ministry of Agriculture, Food and Fisheries Don Chamberlain, Project Watershed Mike Berry, Inner Coast Natural Resource Centre Stacy Meech, Ministry of Agriculture, Food and Fisheries Lesley Douglas, City of Surrey.